Soma1111111/PygameHacknite/README.md

 The right (->)option indicates our game to proceed right side The left(<-) option indicates our game to proceed left side The background added is a parallax background which creates an illusion of the game running as the player is moving in the game.
+Then The level of the game would be completed